KILGORETROUT111/Grieg/TRADEMARKS.md

-“Grieg” is a trademark… permissions via hello.grieg@keemail.me
+“Grieg” is a trademark… permissions via grieg@keemail.me